-Scientists think that chromium becomes a "co-factor" to insulin to gain access to the cell membrane, thus allowing glucose to enter the cells.
+Scientists think that chromium becomes a 'cofactor' to insulin to gain access to the cell membrane, thus allowing glucose to enter the cells.
 With increased sensitivity to insulin, the cells of the body absorb glucose out of the blood.
-As the level of insulin in the blood falls, fat cells are less inclined to store fat.
-This will result in more efficient fat loss and muscle gain with diet and exercise.
+As the level of insulin in the blood falls, fat cells are less inclined to store fat, and weight loss therefore, becomes easier.